QuantStack/memestra/docs/memestra-cache.rst

 Memestra-cache
 ==============

+Memestra uses a cache to speedup some computations.
 To handle the cache, memestra installs a tool named ``memestra-cache``.

-Memestra's caching infrastructure is a file-based cache, located in ~/.memestra (RW) and in memestra/cache (RO).
+Memestra's caching infrastructure is a file-based cache, located in home/<user>/.memestra (RW) and in <prefix>/memestra/cache (RO).
 The key is a hash of the file content and the value is deprecation information, generator used, etc.

 There are two kind of keys: recursive and non-recursive.
 The recursive one also uses the hash of imported modules, so that if an imported module changes, the hash of the importing module aslo changes.